APReddy-AutoBotz/ClaimLens/README.md

 1. Visit [https://claimlens.netlify.app](https://claimlens.netlify.app)
 2. Click "Try Demo" for a quick sample, or paste text below and scan

+**🎯 What judges should look for:**
+- Scan the AVOID sample → see Trust Score breakdown → tap "Why this score?"
+- Go to Settings → toggle allergens → scan again → see personalized warnings
+- Check History → see saved scans with search/filter
+- Tap "Share Results" → see shareable proof card generation
+- Notice the Kiroween "Haunted Lens" theme with glassmorphism effects

+> **Note:** Live demo is Consumer PWA only.
+Admin UI requires local setup.

 ### Option B: Local Development

 | Step | Action | What to Notice |